maxime12620/smart_cities_report/README.md

 **Submission**

-Send the github and mybinder links by mail to Christian.ghiaus@insa-lyon.fr and majid.baseer@insa-lyon.fr
+Send the github and mybinder links by mail to christian.ghiaus@insa-lyon.fr and majid.baseer@insa-lyon.fr